Disney College Program: Eligibility

 Eligible applicants are those who reside in the United States or their territories, who possess American citizenship, (Note: For example, students born in Puerto Rico qualify to apply for the Disney College Program, and not the International Programs, given the fact that they are American citizens by birth.) are students aged 18 and older prior to the expected arrival date and are actively enrolled in an accredited semester-program university or college as a full-time or part-time student.
 Students actively enrolled in their final semester (Note: In cases when a student's final semester takes place in the first half of their school year, they are eligible to apply even if they are no longer taking classes in what would be their second semester of the school year.) of an accredited semester-program university or college are also eligible to apply to be accepted for the following program season or apply within a year of graduation.
 Students must complete at least one semester of university or college before entering the Disney College Program.

 Programs last between five and seven months, though the culinary program's length depends on the student's school schedule.
-Once a student is approaching the end of their program, they may extend for an additional five months with the option to change to a different position or transfer from their current resort (Orlando or Anaheim) to the other.
+Once a student is approaching the end of their program, they may extend for an additional five months with the option to change to a different position.
+Prior to 2020, participants were also given the option of transferring from their current resort (Orlando or Anaheim) to the other.